Initiative for social resilience research

 Ongoing social resilience research

-Four new post doc projects started during spring 2021.
-Find out more by visiting the researcher's profiles at the University Research Portal:
+Since 2021, six new post doc projects have started.
+Find out more by visiting the researcher's profiles in the Research Portal:

 - Sara Kauko at the Department of Gender